blogs.sanpreetsingh.com

 Rebuild non-pressured closeness

-Sometimes the relationship needs comfort that is not always moving toward a physical outcome.
+Sometimes the relationship needs comfort that is not always moving toward a specific expectation.
 That may include:

 • calmer conversations